 But there are some exceptions to the at-will rule.
 If your Florida employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

-Every state’s laws on wrongful termination are different.
+Every state's laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your Florida employer for wrongful termination.
-But it’s not a comprehensive list of employment rights in Florida, which can change as courts issue new rulings and legislators pass or modify laws.
+But it's not a comprehensive list of employment rights in Florida, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out the full extent of your legal claims, speak to an experienced Florida employment lawyer.
-To learn more about Florida employment law, contact Florida’s Department of Economic Opportunity.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only certain employers must comply with these laws.
 For most types of discrimination, the law apply to employers with 15 or more employees.
 However, the prohibition against age discrimination applies to employers with 20 or more employees, and the ban against citizenship status discrimination applies to employers with only four or more employees.

 Florida law prohibits discrimination based on race, color, national origin, sex, pregnancy, religion, disability, age, marital status, AIDS/HIV, or sickle cell trait.
 In Florida, employers must comply with these laws if they have at least 15 employees.